 Presented by Saucony

-The Spring 2017 4 & 10 Mile Training Program is a 12 week program which meets up to three times a week designed to prepare runners and walkers for their first ever endurance event or to help seasoned runners meet a new performance goal.
+The Spring 2018 4 & 10 Mile Training Program is a 12 week program which meets up to three times a week designed to prepare runners and walkers for their first ever endurance event or to help seasoned runners meet a new performance goal.
 This program will educate on endurance training principles, hydration and nutrition techniques, body awareness, pacing and running autonomy.
-This Spring 2017 season will be geared towards the 10th Anniversary of the Tar Heel 10 Miler and Fleet Feet 4 Miler on April 22nd, 2016.
+This Spring 2018 season will be geared towards the 11th Annual Tar Heel 10 Miler and Fleet Feet 4 Miler on April 21st, 2018.
 However, our Coaches can help you train for any spring race you choose!

 You will have an opportunity to train up to three days a week with the group and will receive a week by week training plan to follow during the days we do not meet as a group.
 We’ll have a Tuesday night workout in Carrboro, a Wednesday night workout in Durham and a long run on Saturday morning that alternates between the Carrboro and Durham stores.
 We recommend coming to one of the weeknight workouts, whichever one works best for your schedule, but you are more than welcome to come to both!
 Our weeknight meetings start at 6:30 pm and are held at the stores or other local areas (such as a track or greenway).
 The Saturday morning runs start at 7:30 am and will be held at the Carrboro or Durham stores on a rotating basis.